caleb005544/Dashboard-Demo/README.md

 Track your spending habits, increase your savings, and monitor your investment portfolio — all in one place.

 Practice project inspired by this YouTube tutorial

 , expanded with my own ideas, data model tweaks, and visualization enhancements.

 Why this dashboard

-Track spending habits: Daily and monthly views surface trends, spikes, and categories driving expenses.
+Track spending habits: Daily and monthly views expense trends, spikes, and categories driving expenses.

 Increase savings: Clear KPIs, variance vs. prior month, and contribution-to-total highlight opportunities to save more.